Manufacturers of looms and weaving frames – the big overview

 Website: www.schachtspindle.com (English)

 Special features: Schacht is one of the most well-known American manufacturers of weaving and spinning equipment.
-The product range is very broad: from the small "Cricket" loom (15 inches, a popular entry-level loom) and compact table looms to the large "Baby Wolf" folding looms and "Mighty Wolf" floor looms.
-Schacht places extreme emphasis on workmanship quality – every part is carefully manufactured and tested ("Quality is paramount at every step").
-Innovation and continuous improvement are part of the company philosophy.
-In 2025, Schacht was acquired by the Dutch manufacturer Louet.
+The range includes the small "Cricket" loom to large "Baby Wolf" and "Mighty Wolf" floor looms.
+In 2025, Schacht was acquired by Louet.

 EU manufacturer: No, outside the EU (USA).